laupierre/RNA-Seq_mouse_pipeline/README.md

 ########

 When the analysis is done, the raw counts in case of STAR, or the length scaled TPM counts of genes in case of salmon and kallisto can be found in the output folder.
-Differential expression for two-groups was performed with DESeq2 after each quantification.
+Differential expression for two-groups was performed with DESeq2 or voom-limma after each quantification.

 ├── kallisto_deseq2_differential_expression.xlsx